IVY-LEAVED TOADFLAX (Cymbalaria muralis)

 Other names: Aaron’s Beard, Climbing Sailor, Coliseum Ivy, Creeping Jenny, Devil’s Ribbon, Female Fluellen, Fleas and Lice, Ivy Weed, Ivy Wort, Kenilworth Ivy, Kentucky Ivy, Mother of Millions, Mother of Thousands, Oxford Ivy, Oxford Weed, Pedlar’s Basket, Penny Leaf, Penny Wort, Rabbits, Roving Sailor, Thousand Flower, Wandering Jew, Wandering Sailor.
 Muurleeuwenbek (Dutch); Cymbalaire des murs, Ruine-de-Rome (French); Zimbelkraut (German).

-Our Highbury Experience with Ivy Leaved Toadflax
+Ivy Leaved Toadflax in Highbury

 Ivy Leaved Toadflax at entrance to Gillespie Paark, Gillespie Rd